-The response from the committee, the board and the community has been universally positive ans we are constantly seeing this work result in real and actionable policy direction within the CoC.
+The response from the committee, the CoC board and the community has been universally positive.
+This work continues to support real and actionable policy direction within the CoCs.

-- The rate of homelessness was lowest in the Southwest CoC (1 in 902)
+The rate of homelessness was lowest in the Southwest CoC

 The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
 This dashboard allows you to explore trends in homelessness by subpopulation and household status by each of the regions in the ICA network.